hashicorp/terraform-provider-aws/website/docs/r/networkmanager_dx_gateway_attachment.html.markdown

 * `attachment_policy_rule_number` - Policy rule number associated with the attachment.
 * `attachment_type` - Type of attachment.
 * `core_network_arn` - ARN of the core network for the attachment.
-* `network_function_group_name` - Name of the network function group with which the attachment is associated
 * `owner_account_id` - ID of the attachment account owner.
 * `segment_name` - Name of the segment attachment.
 * `state` - State of the attachment.